 Did you know that over 70% of new patients use the Internet to find a therapist?
 Over 3 million people use the Internet to search for therapists each month.
 In order to reach new clients, it has become imperative for your practice to have an online presence.
-But just having a website – or listing your practice in a few directories – isn’t enough: you have to market yourself properly, too.

 You are a brand.

 Think of yourself as a product.
 Aren’t people paying you for your time?
 Invest in a professional photograph that shows you in a positive, empathetic and engaging manner.
 Develop a consistent and clear marketing message about the value you provide as a therapist.
 Also, use the first-person voice to speak directly to your potential client. (i.e. “I can help.
 Call for a free consultation.”)

 Give it away.

 All good marketing includes a specific call to action.
 What better way to get people to call than to offer a free consultation?
 Don’t be afraid to give free advice.
 Gaining a new client requires establishing a trusting relationship as well as ascertaining a good fit between you and the client.
 Besides, isn’t it better to know upfront if a client is not a fit – so you can quickly move on to finding one that is?

 Give timely, professional customer service.
 You must respond to a client inquiry within 24 hours.
 Clients searching online are in a need state and are looking for someone who can help immediately.
 Clients often reach out to several therapists at a time and will likely prefer the most responsive therapist.
 Plus, professionalism is critical to getting repeat business and referrals.
 People make referrals to those they know, like and trust.

 Understand the value of a client.